apprentice3d/ModelBuilderDraftBlog/README.md

 ### Part II: Add middle shelve as custom geometry from geometry of original shelve

 Bring custom geometry is useful, but not always enough.
-Sometimes geometry is already available in the scene as another "native" component and a challenge is to extract that geometry and bring it again as a custom component for further "manipulations".
+In many cases, the needed geometry is already available in the scene as another "native" component and the challenge is to extract that geometry and bring it again as a custom component for further "manipulations".

 In our case, it would be nice to "clone" the original shelve component and put it above our side panel.
 This way, this is the first step for a customizable shelve, where a potential customer can set the needed number of corner shelves.